 Related to repeatability, Zook and Allen say, is simplicity.
 “Strangulation by complexity” is killing companies large and small.
 In clear prose worthy of a Malcolm Gladwell, the authors – partners at Bain & Company who undertook a study of 200 companies – show how to succeed in business in the 21st century.

 Moderator: Harry Starren

-In collaboration with: Bain & Company, Holland-America Friendship Foundation, American Embassy The Hague, AEGON.
-Special thanks to the Zingeving Zuidas
+In collaboration with: Bain & Company, Holland-America Friendship Foundation, US Embassy The Hague, AEGON.
+Special thanks to Zingeving Zuidas